webrasa/terrenos-frontend/README.md

 Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

 The debug configuration is also provided for VSCode.
-3 debug configuration are provided:
+3 debug configurations are provided:

 | Name | Description |
 | --- | ----------- |